Margaux-Armfield/stop_detector/README.md

 (1) died / been poached
 (2) lost its tag
-(3) is remaining stationary for some other reason related to its biology / life history (hibernation, birth, etc.)
+(3) is remaining stationary for some other reason related to its biology / life history (hibernation, injury, birth, etc.)

 In order to detect stops, this application makes use of the MovingPandas Python library and allows the user to define a "stop of interest" via the configuration settings (see **Settings**).